 Atlas VPN servers

 By industry standards, Atlas VPN has a modest-sized server network.
 Their network consists of over 750 servers in 43 locations across the globe.
-Their servers use disk drives (Surfshark VPN servers are diskless) but the company says that all of their servers are encrypted (unlike the unencrypted Windscribe servers that Ukraine got access to.
+Their servers use disk drives but the company says that all of their servers are encrypted (unlike the unencrypted Windscribe servers that Ukraine got access to.

 Some of the Atlas VPN servers are optimized for streaming, while others are “P2P friendly.”
 You can see a list of the Streaming servers, as well as get access to two advanced types of servers: SafeSwap Servers and MultiHop+ Servers from the tabs here:

-SafeSwap Servers are designed to give you additional security.
+SafeSwap Servers give you additional security.
 There are some techniques where powerful opponents (think national security agencies) could potentially track you online by timing the traffic passing through servers and looking for correlations.

-Normally each VPN server has a single IP address, and traffic passing through it is assigned that IP address until you disconnect from that server and connect to a new one.
+Normally each VPN server has a single IP address, and all traffic passing through it is uses that IP address.
 SafeSwap servers have multiple IP addresses, and change the address assigned to you whenever you browse to a different location on the internet.
-This makes the job of tracking your movements much more difficult.
+This makes tracking your movements much more difficult.

 MultiHop+ Servers also make you much harder to track online, but do it in a different way.
-Regular multi-hop servers work by passing your traffic through two (or more) VPN servers, one after the other.
-This protects your traffic with multiple layers of encryption.
-The individual servers are usually located in different countries making it even harder for attackers to figure out what is going on.
+Regular multi-hop servers work pass your traffic through two (or more) VPN servers, one after the other.
+The individual servers are usually located in different countries making it even harder to track you.

 MultiHop+ servers extend the concept as follows: